bradyclifford/bradyclifford.github.io/_posts/2022-09-09-Upcoming-blogs.md

 Its been awhile since I have journaled my experiences in my profession; 7 years running.

-I am rededicating myself to journal atleast once a quater.
+I am rededicating myself to journal atleast once a quarter.
 I have experienced many different technologies, patterns, processes, logistics over the past 7 years that I will start to document.

-I will probably start on my series of posts regarding my companies team reorganization and Gen2 tranistion experience:
+I will probably start on my series of posts regarding my companies team reorganization and Gen2 transition experience:
 1. Conway's law and how we decided to reorganize teams and management to align with a verticle instead of horizontal structure.
 2. Context mapping exercise - company wide (all disciplines) to determine the true boundaries, subdomains, core domains, etc.
 3. Method to keep the context map current and accessible to all.
 This includes a single place to document our ubiquitous lanages per context.